Subscribe (in the view that should receive updates):

 Broadcasting from inside a reactive action

-The acting user gets the action’s HTTP response (a replace of the component).
+The acting user gets the action’s HTTP response (a replace of the component by

 the actor doesn’t double-apply — but for append/prepend (and animations or